Isotretinoin: History

 In 2000, the CDC reported that Roche's Pregnancy Prevention Program of providing contraception counseling and pregnancy testing for women prescribed Accutane was ineffective.
 The revamped "Targeted Pregnancy Prevention Program" advised women to use two kinds of contraceptives and two pregnancy tests while requiring doctors to directly provide prescriptions to pharmacists to limit off-label use.
 After Representative Bart Stupak's son committed suicide while taking Accutane in May 2000, Congress held hearings in which some dermatologists attested to Accutane's efficacy in reducing acne and its associated stigma, while others petitioned the FDA for further restrictions of its use.
 In 2001, the FDA announced the System to Manage Accutane Related Teratogenicity (SMART), which required Roche to train doctors for a sticker-based system of verifying that female patients took pregnancy tests before using Accutane.
+SMART was replaced by the iPLEDGE program in March 2006.

 In February 2002, Roche's patents for isotretinoin expired, allowing generic drugs to enter the market.
 By June 2009, Roche discontinued the Accutane brand amid falling market share and rising costs from personal injury lawsuits.
 However, Roche's overseas affiliates continue to sell isotretinoin as Roaccutane.
 In 2011, actor James Marshall sued Roche, alleging that Accutane had caused injuries requiring removal of his colon, but the jury denied his claim based on Marshall's pre-existing bowel disease.